 Drive Time: Around 3.5hr (280km) northeast of Hobart.

-Lake St Clair National Park, Tas
+Forgotten Lake, Cradle Mountain, Lake St Clair National Park, TAS

 Great name for a place you really don’t want other campers to know about.
 This one, and nearby Shadow Lake, were glacially carved a zillion years ago and today provide a quiet and blissful retreat from the rest of the world.